wp-plugins/mixcloud-embed/readme.txt

 Stable tag: stable

 The Mixcloud Embed plugin allows you to embed the Mixcloud player to your Wordpress blog or page.
-This plugin was born on the old Mixcloud Shortcode, but this plugin is not develop from the author and the last version was not working correctly.
+This plugin can display a playlist of your mix or the cloudcast information.

 == Description ==